ragsmpl/devops_engineer_raghav_bhat/my_journey_so_far/overview.md

 # Raghav Bhat - DevOps Architect/Release manager!

 Hi!
 I'm Raghavendra Bhat.
 I am a E&C graduate from Manipal Institute of technology [2011 Batch].
-I have around 10 years of experienced build/release/DevOps engineer.
+I am experienced[10 years] build/release/DevOps engineer.
 I am writing this to explain what I have done in last 10 years, my journey, my learning curve, my achievements, challenges I have faced and how I did overcome them.
 I have used many tools and technologies.
 It will be difficult to cover all the use cases in the CV or in the interview.
 Hence I have created this folder with all the uses cases for each tools and technologies that I have used.

 I am always open to learn new things and contribute.
 I have learnt few technologies my own, as we have to keep up with the latest tools and technologies available.